BigSoftVideo/DOTE/media-manager.md

 1. Select one or more media sources from the list to be activated or de-activated by clicking the tickbox.
 1. Click `Close`.
-1. The active media will be available in the [Video panel](media-panel.md) of the current Transcript.
+1. The active media will be available in the [Media Player panel](media-panel.md) of the current Transcript.
-The video will be loaded and the waveform will be automatically generated when the media source is selected in the Video panel.
+The video will be loaded and the waveform will be automatically generated when the media source is selected in the Media Player panel.
 If the waveform does not appear, then the waveform can be regenerated in the `Media Manager` for each media source.
 If this does not work, see [these instructions](projects.md#waveform-troubles).